btonic/pyplate/README.md

 pyplate
 =======

-A binary templating language written in pure python.
+A binary templating framework written in pure python.